LanCorC/LiveBoard/README.md

    cloudflared tunnel --url localhost:8080
    ```
    If you are using cloudflared, note your temporary website is provided in the console output `https://xxxx.trycloudflare.com`.

+   b) LAN party

+   You can also play with others on the same network by exposing your local port.
+Players can then load the program through their browser on `<your IP address>:8080`.
+I have had success with this by adding an Inbound Rule on Windows Defender Firewall on port 8080 for Private networks.

-2. Termination
+3. Termination
    <!--
    If this program was launched via a command line, press CTRL+C or close the terminal to stop the program.
 Otherwise, you can find this process as `OpenJDK Platform binary` in Task Manager/Activity Monitor/System Monitor for termination.
    -->
    * Launched via command line: terminate the command line tool or press CTRL+C.
-   * Launched using Docker Desktop: close the program or stop the active container in the interface.
+   * Launched using Docker Desktop: stop the active container in the program, or pause/quit Docker Desktop.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>